Skew Howe duality and limit shapes of Young diagrams: Combinatorics

 \subsection{Crystals}

 An \defn{crystal} is a set $\mcB$ with \defn{crystal operators} $\te_i, \tf_i \colon \mcB \to \mcB \sqcup \{ \zero \}$, for $i \in I$, such that for the functions

 the relations

 hold for all $i \in I$ and $b,b' \in \mcB$ and forms the crystal basis as defined by Kashiwara~\cite{K90,K91} of a Drinfel'd--Jimbo quantum group $U_q(\g)$-module.
 Our definition is what is called a regular or seminormal crystal in the literature (see, \textit{e.g.},~\cite{BS17} for additional information on crystals).
+For the crystals considered here, we can encode them as edge $I$-colored (weighted) directed graphs, where $b \xrightarrow{i} b'$ means $\tf_i b = b'$.
 We call an element $b \in \mcB$ \defn{highest weight} if $\te_i b = \zero$ for all $i \in I$.
 For any $\lambda \in P^+$, there exists a unique crystal $B(\lambda)$ with a unique highest weight element $u_{\lambda}$ of weight $\lambda$ corresponding to the highest weight irreducible representation $V(\lambda)$~\cite{K90,K91}.

 We can construct the tensor product of crystals $\mcB_1, \dotsc, \mcB_L$ as follows.
 Let $\mcB = \mcB_L \otimes \cdots \otimes \mcB_1$ be the set $\mcB_L \times \cdots \times \mcB_1$.
 We define the crystal operators using the \defn{signature rule}.
 Let $b = b_L \otimes \cdots \otimes b_2 \otimes b_1 \in \mcB$, and for $i \in I$, we write